farahsal1/Obesity_Classification/README.md

 ## Methodology

 The data was first split into train and test set using an 80:20 split.
-Using the training set, I applied two ensemble methods: random forest and boosting to predict the obesity level.
+Using the training set, I have applied two ensemble methods: random forest and boosting to predict the obesity levels using the selected features, that I then evaluate based on the performance on test set.

 ### Random Forest: